AakashKaushal-g/bakery-app/README.md

 None

 ###### Success Response
-- (list) A list of 5 most sold Bakery Items with the details in order of populatrity.
+- (list) A list of 5 most sold Bakery Items with the details in order of popularity.

 ### order (POST)
 **URL : /order**